How to sort, group, and filter files & folders in Windows 10's File Explorer

 How to filter files and folders in Windows 10

+In Windows 10, File Explorer can filter the contents of a folder if you're using the Details view.
+Similar to the grouping feature, filtering folders and files helps you narrow down the items you need by only showing the content that fits your criteria.
 The Details view shows several columns, each displaying more information about the items in that folder (Name, Date modified, Type, Size, etc.).
 If you hover the cursor over a column header, you can see a small down arrow shown to its right.
 Click on it.
 For touchscreens, tap on the right side of a column's header.

 To understand filtering in File Explorer's Details view, let's see how to filter a folder to display only PNG files in Windows 10.
 Pressing the down arrow next to Type reveals a dropdown menu where the filtering alternatives are the type of files included in the folder.
 Select the items you want to see - in our case, PNG File.